top

 Your adoption wait time will vary based on factors that include your openness to a greater range of potential birth mothers, post-adoption communication, and, most of all, your individual preferences for expectant mothers.

-Seventy-five percent of families who adopt through American Adoptions are placed with a child within 1 to 12 months after their profile becomes active.
+Seventy-five percent of families who adopt through American Adoptions are placed with a child within an average of 12 months.

 Step 6: Finalize Your Adoption in Colorado